Half of a Yellow Sun: National and personal identity in postcolonial Africa

-During a conversation on African identity among the Igbo and Yoruba faculty members of the University of Nigeria, Nsukka, neither Odenigbo nor Lara Adebayo succumbed to being "a Nigerian".
-Odenigbo rejects oneness by opposing Lara's views of "Pan-Africanism", where she argues that "all Nigerians are one".
-However, Odenigbo rejects her stance and argues for tribal primacy stating that pan-Igbo identity existed before colonisation and that oneness was something "created by the Europeans to exploit Africans".
+During a conversation on African identity among the Igbo and Yoruba faculty members in Nsukka, neither Odenigbo nor his colleague Lara Adebayo agree to being "Nigerian".
+While Lara supports Pan-Africanism, where she argues that "all Nigerians are one", Odenigbo instead argues for tribal primacy, stating that pan-Igbo identity existed before colonisation and the concept of Africa as one race was something "created by the Europeans to exploit Africans".